 - Food fixes: Lean beef and poultry, fish, beans and lentils, and dark leafy greens

 Vitamins C and E – Clinical trials have shown that taking these supplements doesn’t affect the risk of stillbirth, premature birth, pre-eclampsia, and other complications, making them generally safe in a multivitamin.
 However, in most cases, there is no need to supplement either of these nutrients, as they are easily obtained in healthy amounts from a balanced diet.

 - Food fixes for Vitamin C: Citrus fruits, strawberries,

 - Food fixes for Vitamin E: Sunflower seeds, nuts, almonds, spinach, and healthy plant oils

 Vitamin A – This nutrient tends to get a lot of bad attention as animal sources (retinols) have been shown to be teratogenic, meaning they can disrupt fetal development, leading to birth defects or even miscarriage.
-However, Vitamin A is incredibly important for healthy development of your baby’s major organs as well as establishment of healthy vision.
+However, Vitamin A is incredibly important for the healthy development of your baby’s major organs as well as the establishment of healthy vision.
 Plus, Vitamin A will be very important for you leading up to birth as it’s crucial for postpartum tissue repair.
 So what’s the solution?
 It’s simple – look for plant sources of Vitamin A (carotenoids), which are easily obtained through your diet.
 Do make sure that any supplements or multivitamins that you take do not contain any retinol versions of Vitamin A.